 Keep in mind, the pension benefits you earn through December 31, 2022 will remain unchanged.
-They won't go up or down with investment performance, but will be there for your retirement in addition to the variable pension and 401(k) benefits you earn January 1, 2023 and later.
+They won't go up or down with investment performance, but will be there for your retirement in addition to the variable pension you earn January 1, 2023 and later.